 NEA-Alaska named the group I co-founded as their 2020 “Champions of Children” and the State of Alaska also recognized our work as a “School Health Success Story.”
 Two recently published, peer-reviewed studies of ASD’s Wellness Pilot showed that participating students were happier, less hungry, and had fewer disciplinary needs, and that school wellness initiatives in which teachers play a large role (and are supported by the administration) can support both teachers and students.
 In short, focusing on student wellness primes kids to learn.

-I ran for School Board in the April ‘21 election eager to build on that work and having Zoomed through nearly a year of online school with my kids.
+I ran for School Board for the April ‘21 election—and again in 2022—eager to build on that work.
 I wanted to improve educational outcomes in Anchorage by taking strong stances in support of student wellness, equity and learning.

 I’ve been working hard since being elected to keep those promises.
 I continue to believe that when we do our research, talk to our teachers and parents, and roll up our sleeves and get to work, we can make things better.